 Developers wishing to implement custom buttons should look at how the WebAuthn system plugin implements this functionality.
 Such buttons can be used for implementing third party single-sign-on services or even logging in using third party identity services such as those offered by popular social media (Facebook, Google, Twitter, GitHub etc).

 This change does not adversely impact backwards compatibility.
-Third party login modules and login forms will continue functioning normally even if they do not implement the extra login buttons feature with the notable omission of integrations afforded by said feature such as Web Authentication itself.
+Third-party login modules and login forms will continue functioning normally even if they do not implement the extra login buttons feature with the notable omission of integration afforded by said feature such as Web Authentication itself.
 That is to say they won't stop functioning (which would be a b/c break) but they won't be feature-complete.

 The Administrator login page whitelists com_ajax in AdministratorApplication so it can be used to handle requests by guest users.

-This change does not cause any backwards compatibility issues as long as developers use sane practices and do not assume that being called by com_ajax in the backend is proof that the user is logged into the backend.
+This change does not cause backwards compatibility issues as long as developers use sane practices and do not assume that being called by com_ajax in the Backend is proof that the user is logged into the Backend.
 That would be a bad security practice.
-The sane practice is to use Joomla's User object to detect if it's a guest user and if not whether the user is allowed a permission required to effect the action requested through com_ajax.
+The sane practice is to use Joomla's User object to detect if it's a guest user and, if not, whether the user is allowed a permission required to effect the action requested through com_ajax.
 That is to say, if this change has broken your code then your code was already broken and needed to be reworked anyway.

 The initial documentation of this feature is in the pull request at PR #28094.